Fighting for the new Sixth District

-My story is like many of us who grew up on Chicago’s Southwest Side and throughout the suburbs, where my grandfather worked as a union mechanic for Braniff Airlines at Midway International Airport.
-Like many others, my dad, both grandfathers, and my uncles all served our country in the U.S. Army and Marines.
+My story is like many of us who grew up on Chicago’s Southwest Side and throughout the suburbs.
+My grandfather worked as a union mechanic for Braniff Airlines at Midway International Airport.
+Like many others, my dad, both grandfathers, and uncles all served our country in the U.S. Army and Marines.
 My other grandfather, a union carpenter, built a double desk for me and my sister to study so we might be among the first in my family to go to college.
 I still use that desk today.

 Born at Little Company of Mary Hospital and raised in St. Barnabas Parish, I learned from an early age the importance of staying engaged in my community.
 As I grew up, my family relocated to Palos Park, where I attended Carl Sandburg High School and worked at Orland Square Mall.

 To cover my college tuition at Marquette University, I signed up for a work-study program, cleaning at the Food Service and hitting the books in between.
-I then attended the University of Wisconsin, where I graduated in four years, while also completing five internships.
+I then completed my degree at the University of Wisconsin.

 I worked my way up to become a partner in one of the largest ad agencies in the U.S. and later left to start my own successful consulting business.

-The Third District needs a coalition builder and a fighter for workers, their families, and the middle-class.
+The Sixth District needs someone with a track record of getting things done — a coalition builder and a fighter for the middle-class.
 We need an advocate to grow small businesses, protect health care rights, and serve as a champion for education and training programs that lead to real jobs to move our district forward.
 I strongly believe in reducing health care and prescription drug costs, guarding Social Security, restoring workers’ rights, protecting women’s health care, caring for our veterans, and keeping Medicare safe.